dhui808/kafka-snippets/README.md

     Consumers subscribe to a topic as part of a consumer group.
 A consumer group balances the partition load among its members.
     Kafka will never assign a partition to multiple consumers in the same group.
-    (This guarantees that the same message is comsumed only once.)
+    (This guarantees that the same message is consumed only once.)

     The act of consuming a record does not remove it.
 A consumer internally maintains an offset that points to the next record in a partition, advancing the offset for every successive read.
 At some